 Indexed Cost of Improvement =

-Long-Term vs Short-Term Capital Gains
+Long-Term vs Short-Term Capital Gains Comparison Table

-|Meaning||Transfer of long-term capital asset from an individual||Profits arising on the transfer of short-term capital asset|
+|Meaning||Transfer of long-term capital assets from an individual.||Profits arise on the transfer of short-term capital assets.|

-|Holding Period (Financial Asset)||Greater than 12 months||Less than 12 months|
+|Holding Period (Financial Asset)||Greater than 12 months.||Less than 12 months.|

-|Capital Asset||Greater than 24 months for immovable property and 36 months for movable property||Less than 24 months for immovable property and 36 months with respect to movable ones|
+|Capital Asset||Greater than 24 months for immovable property and 36 months for movable property.||Less than 24 months for immovable properties and 36 months concerning movable ones.|

-|Tax rate||Depends on the income bracket||Similar to a rate of ordinary income|
+|Tax rate||Depends on the income bracket.||Similar to a rate of ordinary income.|

-|Offsetting losses||Offset on a secondary basis||Offset first against short-term gains|
+|Offsetting losses||Offset on a secondary basis.||Offset first against short-term gains.|

-This has been a guide to top 5 differences between Long-term vs Short-term Capital Gains.
-Here we take the difference between Long-Term vs Short-Term Capital Gains with examples, infographics, and comparison table.
-You may also have a look at the following articles to learn more –
+Although this has guided the top differences between Long-Term vs Short-Term Capital Gains, here, we also discuss the Long-Term vs Short-Term Capital Gains differences with infographics and a comparison table.
+You may also have a look at the following articles –